sajari/sdk-python/docs/CollectionsApi.md

     api_instance = collections_api.CollectionsApi(api_client)
     collection_id = "collection_id_example" # str | The collection to update, e.g. `my-collection`.
     collection = Collection(
-        display_name="display_name_example",
         authorized_query_domains=[
             "authorized_query_domains_example",
         ],
+        display_name="display_name_example",
-    ) # Collection | Details of the collection to update. update_mask = "update_mask_example" # str | The list of fields to be updated, separated by a comma, e.g. `field1,field2`.
-Each field should be in snake case, e.g. `display_name`.
+    ) # Collection | The details of the collection to update. update_mask = "update_mask_example" # str | The list of fields to update, separated by a comma, e.g. `authorized_query_domains,display_name`.
+Each field should be in snake case.
 For each field that you want to update, provide a corresponding value in the collection object containing the new value. (optional)

     # example passing only required values which don't have defaults set
     try: